intel/terraform-intel-aws-mariadb/examples/intel-optimized-mariadb-server-replica_testing/README.md

 © Copyright 2022, Intel Corporation

-## AWS RDS MariaDB module - Intel Optimized MariaDB Server Example
+## AWS RDS MariaDB module - Intel Optimized MariaDB Server Read Replica Example

 Configuration in this directory creates an Amazon RDS instance for MariaDB.
 The instance is created on an Intel Icelake instance M6i.xlarge by default.
 The instance is pre-configured with parameters within the database parameter group that is optimized for Intel architecture.
 The goal of this module is to get you started with a database configured to run best on Intel architecture.